 Board Leadership Structure; Chairman of the Board.
 The Board recognizes that one of its key responsibilities is to evaluate and determine an appropriate board leadership structure so as to ensure independent oversight of management.
 The Board believes that there is no single, generally accepted board leadership structure that is appropriate across all circumstances, and that the right structure may vary as circumstances change.
-As such, the Board's independent directors consider the Board’s leadership structure at least annually, and may modify this structure from time to time to best address the Company’s unique circumstances and advance the best interests of all stockholders, as and when appropriate.
-The Board's independent directors at various times have selected an independent member of the Board to serve as Chairman of the Board, and at other times have selected a Chairman of the Board who is not an independent director.
-Most recently, the independent members of the Board determined to combine the roles of Chairman of the Board and the CEO.
-However, the independent directors of the Board may, in their discretion, separate those roles in the future if they deem such action appropriate.
+As such, the Board’s independent directors consider the Board’s leadership structure at least annually, and may modify this structure from time to time to best address the Company’s unique circumstances and advance the best interests of all stockholders, as and when appropriate.
+The Board’s independent directors at various times have selected an independent member of the Board to serve as Chairman of the Board (the “Chairman”), and at other times have selected a Chairman who is not an independent director.
+Most recently, the independent members of the Board determined to separate the roles of Chairman and the CEO.
+However, the independent directors of the Board may, in their discretion, reassign those roles in the future if they deem such action appropriate.

 Lead Independent Director.
-If the person elected Chairman of the Board is not an independent director, the Board's independent directors will, upon the recommendation of the Nominating and Governance Committee, also elect an independent Director to serve as lead independent director for a term of at least one year.
-The lead independent director will have the following leadership authority and responsibilities:
+If the person elected Chairman is not an independent director, the Board’s independent directors will, upon the recommendation of the Nominating and Governance Committee, also elect an independent director to serve as Lead Independent Director for a term of at least one year.
+The Lead Independent Director will have the following leadership authority and responsibilities:

-- Approve agendas for all Board meetings, in coordination with the Chairman and CEO;
+- Approve agendas for all Board meetings, in coordination with the Chairman;

-- Approve meeting schedules to ensure that there is sufficient time for discussion of all agenda items, in coordination with the Chairman and CEO;
+- Approve meeting schedules to ensure that there is sufficient time for discussion of all agenda items, in coordination with the Chairman ;

 - Preside at all Board meetings at which the Chairman is not present, including executive sessions of the independent directors;